-This is true because the COVID virus is driving significant as much as 20 to 25% top-line revenue challenges for most insurance companies.
-Insurance carriers are not designed to adapt rapidly to revenues swings like that.
+This is true because the COVID virus is driving significant (as much as 20-25% reduction in top-line revenue) challenges for most insurance companies.
+Insurance carriers are not designed to adapt rapidly to revenue swings like that.

 They have limited capability of cutting expenses internally without gutting their ability to grow in the future.
 That is why they usually turn to agent compensation as a relief valve for cost pressure, and they will do so again.

 If they perceive that all they're receiving in exchange for doing business with a cluster or an aggregator is the right to pay agents more money than they would otherwise; if they believe that they are doing business with a number of smaller agencies that don't create the growth that they need now more than ever - while having to pay them more money, they will not be motivated to continue those relationships in the same way they have in the past.